loading content..

 Bio

-Michael Ostermann is an Associate Professor at the School of Criminal Justice at Rutgers University-Newark.
+Michael Ostermann is a Professor at the School of Criminal Justice at Rutgers University-Newark.
 His research interests primarily lie within the fields of institutional and community corrections, rehabilitation and reentry, and how they intersect with public policy.
 His recent work investigates the impact of in-prison and post-release rehabilitative services upon outcomes throughout the life course, as well as topics centering on the imposition of legal financial obligations on people involved in our criminal legal systems.
 Ostermann has served as Principal Investigator on several federally funded grants that investigate research questions about evidence-based crime policies and include partnerships with practitioners and other criminal justice stakeholders.
 A recently funded project that he leads involves a partnership with the Federal Bureau of Prisons to perform retrospective and prospective analyses of Criminal Thinking Groups that are administered through the First Step Act of 2018.
 He regularly interfaces with parole boards, departments of corrections, and rehabilitative service providers to address policy-centric research questions.

 Publications